chartjs/Chart.js/docs/docs/configuration/interactions/modes.md

 title: Interaction Modes
 ---

-When configuring interaction with the graph via hover or tooltips, a number of different modes are available.
+When configuring the interaction with the graph via `interaction`, `hover` or `tooltips`, a number of different modes are available.

 `options.hover` and `options.plugins.tooltip` extend from `options.interaction`.
 So if `mode`, `intersect` or any other common settings are configured only in `options.interaction`, both hover and tooltips obey that.